Home

 When Mother Teresa accepted the Nobel Peace Prize in Oslo in 1979, part of her acceptance speech went like this:

 How can we love like this?
-Where will we get the power to love Jesus in others in this way?
-In a letter to the people of Albania on April 28th 1997 Mother Teresa gives the key to being able to see Jesus in others.
-It is through prayer.
-She wrote,
+Where will we get the strength to love Jesus in others in this way as he asks in the Gospel today?
+(Matt 25:31-46) In a letter to the people of Albania on April 28, 1997, Mother Teresa gives the key to being able to see Jesus in others.
+The key to loving others is prayer.
+She wrote:

-We may not remember every time we talking to someone, “Jesus is in this person.”
-In the parable in today’s Gospel the people did not think either of the presence of God in those around them.
-That is why in the parable both those to left and of the Son of Man ask, “Lord when did we see you hungry or thirsty or a stranger or naked or sick or in prison?”
-(Matt 25:37,44) Because we do not always think like this Mother Teresa rightly said,
+We may not remember every time we are talking to someone, “Jesus is in this person.”
+In the parable in today’s Gospel, the people were not aware of the presence of God in those around them.
+That is why in the parable both those to left and to the right of the Son of Man ask, “Lord when did we see you hungry or thirsty or a stranger or naked or sick or in prison?”
+(Matt 25:37,44) Because we do not always think like this, Mother Teresa rightly said,

-Thinking like this means thinking in a new way, putting on a new mind, letting our brains be washed with the Gospel of Jesus.
+Thinking like this means thinking in a new way, putting on a new mind, letting our brains be cleansed by the Gospel of Jesus.
 And as Mother Teresa said, it is through prayer that we will receive the grace to see others with this new mind of Jesus.

 When we put on this new mind, the mind of Jesus, then his kingdom is coming in our world.
 Then Jesus is King of our world.